9ntonio/angular-design-system/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `ng build public-library` to build the library when you've added or changed anything within it.
+If you `DO NOT` build from your changes, the application will `NOT` see the changes.

 ## Running unit tests